We know meditation can make you healthier, but thick as well! Actually, we’re talking about cortical thickness, the good kind!

 So, some times it’s actually good to be thick!

-And hear this.
-Top athletes, as you may know, are really conscious of the power the mind when it comes to sport.
-Doubting any aspect of their performance could have a detrimental effect on the end result.
-However, when they were trained to exchange a doubtful thought for a more supportive one, such as hearing applause, they not only performed better, but brain scans which followed showed that the myelin sheath had thickened as well.
+Tot athletes, as you may know, are really conscious of the power of the mind when it comes to sport.
+Therefore they routinely train to exchange a disempowering thought or image for a more supportive one, such as hearing applause.
+Consequently they not only perform better, but brain scans following this training show the myelin sheath to have thickened.

 It’s about noticing when you’re having a crappy thought and then changing it.